Automattic/Edit-Flow/readme.txt

 5. View all of your upcoming posts with the more traditional story budget view, and hit the print button to take it to your planning meeting.

 == Upgrade Notice ==

+= 0.9.2 =
+Fixes issues with scheduling and trashing posts in block editor.

 = 0.9.1 =
 Bump PHP minimum to 5.6 to match WordPress core.
 Plus, various bug fixes.